 Kirby: Planet Robobot & Star Dream

 The final boss of Kirby: Planet Robobot is Star Dream, a mechanical marvel that absorbs the consciousness of its creator and sets out to commit intergalactic genocide.
-CFA didn’t have an antagonist like this, but it did “predict” Star Dream’s name.
+CFA didn’t have an antagonist like this, but it did sort of “predict” Star Dream’s name.
 Take a look:

 Storm: Since I have the Star Dream in my possession, everyone who was in the Dream World is now trapped there forever, completely helpless!

 This right here is an excerpt from a CFA saga script that never made it into production.
-It would’ve revolved around an unused villain named Storm invading the Dream World and stealing its main source of power, the Star Dream.
+The story would’ve revolved around an unused villain named Storm invading the Dream World and stealing its main source of power, the Star Dream.
 This script was written in 2014, two years before the release of Planet Robobot.